galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 # Step 2: Quality Control

 As for any NGS data analysis, CLIP-seq data must be quality controlled before being aligned to a reference genome.
-For more detailed information on NGS quality control, check out the tutorial for NGS [here]({{site.baseurl}}/topics/sequence-analysis).
+For more detailed information on NGS quality control, check out the [tutorial for NGS]({% link topics/sequence-analysis/tutorials/quality-control/tutorial.md %}).
 One crucial thing to check for CLIP-Seq data is the sequence duplication levels.
 PCR duplications occur naturally in any NGS experiment during the PCR amplification of the genetic material.
 CLIP-Seq is prone to many PCR duplicates because of the sparse material that is obtained during a CLIP-Seq experiment resulting in high PCR cycles in many occasions.
-More information about the problem of PCR duplicates can be found [here](http://www.cureffi.org/2012/12/11/how-pcr-duplicates-arise-in-next-generation-sequencing/).
+More information about the problem of PCR duplicates can be found [in this guide](http://www.cureffi.org/2012/12/11/how-pcr-duplicates-arise-in-next-generation-sequencing/).

 ## Report with **FastQC**